 Download the app in September so you can stay in the know.
 That’s where you’ll want to check for updates, schedule info, and all the little details that make the weekend smoother.

-Pro Tip: Download the app in September so you can stay in the know.Want the full checklist?
+Pro Tip: Download the app in September so you can stay in the know.Skip the last-minute stress and use the guide.
+Future you will be grateful.

 We like joy, but we also like clarity.
 Here’s the part that keeps things smooth and keeps everybody from emailing in a panic at 11:48 p.m.